jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 now gains its Keyword and Super
 Powers and loses the powers of the Level 1 character he was previously copying.

+When Mimic becomes Level 3, you’ll reveal the Level 3 character in your Absorption History.
+Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.

+**Note:** While **Absorption History** is a Keyword and can technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

 ## Morgan Le Fay
 Set: A-Force